Ofsted: Section 5

 A framework for section 5 inspections of academies and maintained schools was introduced from January 2012, and replaced with another new framework in September 2012.
 Public consultation was undertaken, and Ofsted prepared for the new framework after piloting a series of inspections across the country.
 Among other changes, the new system relabelled the "Satisfactory" category as "Requires Improvement", with an expectation that schools should not remain at that level.

-System after 2015
+2015–2020

 In 2015 they published a Common Inspection Framework, and four handbooks which gave much of the details of inspections.
 These are no longer/not statutory documents so can be changed regularly.
 The four handbooks are: